-You just mix in your beef with sauce like you would any normal spaghetti recipe and then combine with your cooked squash and cheese.
+You just mix in your beef with a sauce, like you would any normal spaghetti recipe, and then combine with your cooked squash and cheese.

 This is another low carb recipe that will kick your carb cravings to the curb, and it doesn’t take much time to whip up.

 All you need is steamed broccoli, some sour cream, shredded cheese, garlic powder, egg, and salt and pepper for your casserole base, and then add in your squash and bake for 30-35 minutes.

 This dish will more closely resemble pasta and is super simple to make once you have your cooked squash prepared.

 All you do is add soft butter, minced garlic cloves, and minced parsley to give your bland squash a punch of flavor, and you can even top it off with parmesan cheese for more saltiness.

 “Squash is healthy, right?”
 Right you are!